platformsh/template-builder/flask/files/README.md

-# Platform.sh Python 2.7 minimal example
+# Platform.sh Python 2.7 Flask minimal example

-This project provides a starter kit for Flask projects hosted on Platform.sh.
+This project provides a starter kit for minimal Python 2.7 Flask projects hosted on Platform.sh.
 It is primarily an example, although could be used as the starting point for a real project.

-Notice specifically the `server.py` where we read some of the environment variables and configure Flask to connect to the correct database and to a redis instance.
+Notice specifically the `server.py` where we read some of the environment variables and configure the App to connect to the correct database and to a redis instance.

 In this example we are not running any application server but the python script directly, you can check-out other examples to see it run with application servers such as Gunicorn.